Sign in Create account

 Fasten off and weave in ends.
 Stuff tulip with fiberfill stuffing before closing the opening.

-Stem and leaves:
+Crafting the Stem and Leaves

 Row 1: Using green yarn, chain 30.
 Starting from the second chain from the hook, work 1 single crochet in each chain.
 Chain 1 and turn.
 (29 stitches)